gitmikex/Agility/f5-agility-lab-master/docs/class7/module3/module3.rst

 address that handles UDP traffic, and one with the same IPv6 address that handles TCP traffic.

-1. At the top of the screen, click Configuration, then, on the left, click DNS > Delivery > Listeners.
+1. At the top of the screen, click Configuration, then, on the left, click "DNS > Delivery > Listeners".

 The screen displays the list of listeners defined on this device.